 Your social worker has practical tools and guides to help you plan for these conversations.
 Also see the handout "Advance Care Planning."

 Questions?

 Your questions are important.
-Call your doctor or healthcare provider if you have questions or concerns.
+Ask your doctor or healthcare provider to connect you with a social worker who can help answer your questions or concerns.